NaveedShahid/Neural-Network-Numpy/README.md

-# Implementation of basic Neural Network
+# Implementation of basic Neural Network in Numpy
 The implementation is similar to Keras implementation of Neural Network.
 Layers include Batch Norm, Convolutional 2D, Maxpool 2D, etc.

 __Notes:__